 If you submit your scores and decide that you do not want them to be considered as a part of your application, you need to let the Admissions Office know by November 1st for students applying Early Decision 1 and by December 1st for students applying Early Decision 2 or Regular Decision.

-How to Submit Your ACT or SAT Score:
+How to Submit Your ACT, SAT or CLT Score:

 We will also superscore the SAT and the ACT, by combining your highest subsection score from different test dates to create your composite score.